Why a ‘liquid gold’ substance for cows is making waves with humans | KRDO

 These nutrients and compounds include immunoglobulins (or antibodies), white blood cells, vitamin A, magnesium, copper, zinc, growth factors and a variety of other components essential for jump-starting life, including the strength and structure of the immune system and the gut, experts said.

-These antibodies strengthen permeable, leaky intestines, sealing the gut and preventing bad bacteria or pathogens from flowing into the bloodstream in an unregulated way, Smilowitz said.
+These growth factors strengthen permeable, leaky intestines, sealing the gut and preventing bad bacteria or pathogens from flowing into the bloodstream in an unregulated way, Smilowitz said.
 The colostrum protects an infant during a vulnerable stage.

 But “today we have seen a huge rise in colostrum supplements for consumption in adults — with some hefty health claims that may or may not be true,” said Caroline Thomason, a dietitian and diabetes educator based in Virginia, via email.